 Coming up this Monday, the 19th of August on the Loyola Main Field –

-- 7pm – Goose Village Blackrocks (Ladies) vs Concordia Warriors (Ladies)
+- 8pm – Goose Village Blackrocks (Ladies) vs Verdun Vikings (Ladies)

 We’re firmly in the business end of the season now and that means that the top of the table clashes in both men’s and ladies’ football we have for you tonight could well decide who gets to finish the season on top of the table.